Hydrocodone Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Constipation, nausea, vomiting (although less likely than other narcotics to cause these effects).
+- Constipation, nausea, and vomiting (although may be less likely than morphine to cause these effects).

 - May impair reaction skills and affect a person's ability to drive or operate machinery.
 Avoid alcohol.

-- Known to cause addiction and dependence and may be misused or sought after by drug addicts; risk is higher in people with psychiatric disorders.
+- Known to cause addiction and dependence and may be misused or sought after by drug addicts.
+The risk is higher in people with psychiatric disorders.
+Legitimate supplies of products containing hydrocodone may be sought out by drug seekers.
+Hydrocodone is one of the most abused opioids in the United States.

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.